EOP-OMB/payment-accuracy/website/pages/programs/sba-paycheck-protection-program-ppp-loan-forgiveness.md

   Hide_Program_Results_Improper_Payments: false
   Hide_Program_Results_Tabs: false
   Hide_Program_Results_Unknown_Payments: false
-  Hide_cyp3_cop1: true
-  Hide_cyp3_cop2: true
-  Hide_cyp3_cop3: true
-  Hide_cyp3_cop4: true
-  Hide_cyp3_cop5: true
-  Hide_cyp3_cop6: true
+  IP_Accountability_Description: Review standards are established as part of the agency's
+    annual  appraisal process.
+These standards hold managers accountable  for meeting applicable reduction targets, preventing improper payments, and promptly detecting and recovering overpayments.
   IP_Current_Year_Plus_1_Amount: 30.264021
   IP_Unknown_Current_Year_Plus_1_Rate: 0.099999998678
   Improper_Payments_Rate: 21.0872982951
   Insufficient_Documentation_to_Determine: 61.25680957
+  Is_Lowest_IP_And_Unknown_Rate: Unknown because the agency has not yet determined
+    the tolerable rate for this program
   Margin_of_Error: '4.05'
+  Non_Monetary_Loss_Amount: '25.57375461'
   Outlays_Current_Year_Plus_1_Amount: 302.640214
+  Overpayment_Mitigations_Planned: Change Process
+  Overpayment_Mitigations_Taken: Change Process
   Payment_Accuracy_Rate: 74.84841079112967
-  Program_Design_or_Structural_Issue: 0.0
-  Start_Date: 04/2023
-  Unknown_Curent_Year_Plus_1_Amount: 0
-  Unknown_Payments_Rate: 4.064290913806628
-  Year: 2024
-  act17_1: The predominate reasons for improper payments in PPP Loan Forgiveness were
-    missing or incomplete documentation, and borrower and lender errors in calculation.
-A quality control review or internal escalation may help to catch these improper payments.
-  act17_2: Corrective actions are focused on addressing the cause of the improper
-    payment.
-  act17_3: The predominate reasons for improper payments in PPP Loan Forgiveness were
-    missing or incomplete documentation, and borrower and lender errors in calculation.
-A quality control review or internal escalation may help to catch these improper payments.
-  cyp15: 'Yes'
-  cyp20_2: SBA has set a reduction target for PPP Loan Forgiveness at 10.0 percent,
-    the statutory limit, for FY2025.
-Meeting this reduction target will also bring this program into compliance with the Payment Integrity Information Act (PIIA).
-  cyp26: '25.57375461'
-  cyp2_app1_8: Change Process
-  cyp2_atp1_8: Change Process
-  cyp5_app1_8: Change Process
-  cyp5_atp1_8: Change Process
-  cyp6: '0.0'
-  cyp7_app1_8: Change Process
-  cyp7_atp1_8: Change Process
-  cyp7_ucp2: '61.25680957'
-  cyp7_ucp2_1: Borrowers failed to provide documentation supporting eligible payroll,
-    or documentation supporting the amount of the loan forgiveness requested.
-  cyp8: Unknown payments in FY2024 were  the result of borrowers or lenders which
-    did not provide requested documentation.
-Those PPP loans with documentation requests outstanding were categorized as “Unknown” payments since the SBA did not have sufficient supporting documentation to make a determination as to whether the forgiveness payment was proper or improper.
-  overpayments:
-    Address_Location: 0.0
-    Contractor_Provider_Status: 0.0
-    Data_Needed_Does_Not_Exist: 0.0
-    Failure_to_Access_Data: 292.25305538
-    Financial: 292.253055
-    Inability_to_Access_Data: 0.0
-    cyp2: '292.25305538'
-    cyp2_1: "PPP Loan Forgiveness payments are reviewed after the SBA has paid forgiveness\
-      \ to the borrower.
-SBA reviewed borrower and lender documentation  to determine\
-      \ whether the borrower was eligible, whether the loan was free of “hold” codes,\
-      \ and whether required documentation was completed and accurate.
-SBA also reviewed\
-      \ forgiveness payments to determine whether the loan amount was documented and\
-      \ calculated correctly.\n\nThe predominate reasons for improper payments in\
-      \ PPP Loan Forgiveness were missing or incomplete documentation, and borrower\
-      \ and lender errors in calculation.  \n"
-  overpayments_eligibility:
-  - Key: cyp2_dit16_1
-    Payment_Type: Overpayments Within Agency Control
-    Theme: Financial
-    Theme_Description: The financial position or status of a beneficiary, recipient, or their family
-    Value: '292.253055'
-  overpayments_outside:
-    Address_Location: 0.0
-    Contractor_Provider_Status: 0.0
-    Data_Needed_Does_Not_Exist: 0.0
-    Failure_to_Access_Data: 0.0
-    Financial: 0.0
-    Inability_to_Access_Data: 0.0
-    cyp3: '0.0'
-  pro1: 'The CARES Act established the Paycheck Protection Program (PPP) loans to
+  Program_Additional_Information: 'The CARES Act established the Paycheck Protection
-    provide economic relief to small businesses and incentivize small businesses to keep their workers on the payroll because of the COVID-19 pandemic.
+    Program (PPP) loans to provide economic relief to small businesses and incentivize small businesses to keep their workers on the payroll because of the COVID-19 pandemic.
 The SBA separated PPP into three payment integrity reporting categories – PPP Approvals, PPP Forgiveness, and PPP Purchases.
 PPP ended in May 2021.
 Although no new PPP funds are being disbursed, borrowers may still request forgiveness for a PPP loan and lenders may request guaranty purchase of a PPP loan.
 SBA is reporting under PIIA on these aspects of the program.

     The PPP loans can be forgiven if the funds are used for payroll costs, interest on mortgages, rent, utilities, or other eligible expenses.
 A borrower can apply